 So, you want it, you’ve longed for it your whole life, but you just can’t seem to get a grip on what love is.
 Before you start falling into it (as if it were a hole in the ground) you should probably have some idea about what love is.
-And if you’re thinking about getting into a love relations, both you and your partner had best determine how each of you define love.
+And if you’re thinking about getting into a love relationship, both you and your partner had best determine how each of you define love.

-It doesn’t matter what age you are, the desire to love and be loved in universal.
+It doesn’t matter what age you are, the desire to love and be loved is universal.
 When From the time you were introduced to this planet by birth, instinctively you knew you wanted it, even though you have no ideas what love is.
-Now look at you.
+Now, look at you.
 It’s been a long time since you were born and you still want love and you want to give it, even if you’re really not sure what love is.

 You already know there are different kinds of love.
 For instance the love of a mother for her baby and the romantic love in a coupled relationship are recognizably different.
 Then there is the intangible far off fantasy ideal of true love.
 You have a sense of knowing that if you could capture true love, it would be the best thing that could ever happen to you.
 While falling in love with someone is quite simple due to certain chemical reactions in the brain and our biological yearning to have an intimate partner, establishing true love is more complex.